Feeemz/Feems/ProjectPlan.md

 ## Scope:
 ###     Purpose:
   - Guide App for newcomers to custom keyboards.
   #### Primary purpose: Custom Keyboard Infographic.
-- Infographic: details about custom keyboards.
+  The user can:
-- Build guide: how to build a custom keyboard.
+  - Navigate and study through the compartments of a mechanical keyboard.
-#### Secondary purpose: Building your first Custom Keyboard.
+  #### Secondary purpose: guide for building a Custom Keyboard.
-- The user can build their own keyboards based on personal choice.
+  The user can:
+  - navigate through steps to build a custom keyboard.
-- What to avoid and what to follow on keyboard building.
+  - Know what to avoid and what to follow on keyboard building.
+  #### Secondary purpose(to-be-decided): Building own Custom Keyboard:
+  - The user can: select their own compartments and build their own custom keyboard.
+  - Personal custom keyboard profiles can be saved upon finishing a build.
 ### Target audience:
 Beginners to mechanical keyboards and want to build one.
+Accessibility: people with fingers to interact with their phones.
-### boundaries:
+### Boundaries:
 - Not for keyboard elitists.
+- no mouse infographic.
-- no mouse.
+- no phones infographic.
-- no phones.
+- no pc infographic.
-- no pc.
+- no monitor infographic.
-- no PE foam.
+- no keyboard modification infographics.
-## Timeline: 3 weeks: From 12Apr to end of May Holidays May 1st.
+## Timeline: 6 weeks: From 12th May  to end of 26th June.
-- week 1: design
+- week 1-2: design
-- week 3: code + test.
+- week 3-4: code

-## Design:
+- week 5-6: test and finalize

 ## Tools Used:
-- ReactNative IDE
+- ReactNative IDE: main framework
+- Android Studio: testing environment
+- ReduxJS: library
-- ReduxJS
+- VScode: text editor
-- VScode
+- BAICHAT: code assistant
-- BAICHAT
+- AdobeXD: interface
 - ...
 ### Platform: Web/Android/IOS

 ### Infographic section:
 Infographic: A custom keyboard has:
   #### Main features:
   - Layout
   - Case
   - PCB
   - Plate
   - Swtiches
   - Stabilizers
   - Keycaps
   #### Secondary features:
   - Building a keyboard.
   ### Building section:

       #### A: PCB Assembly.
       - Stabilizers: into PCB.
       - PCB: mount on something smooth like foam./deskmat
       - Dampener: above pcb
       - Plate: above dampener.
       #### B: Mount on Case.
       - Switches.
       - Slot gaskets.
       - Mount case foam bottom side.
       - Mount PCB on top.
       - Mount top case
       - mount keycaps.

 ## Spikes:
       - Conceptualization
       - Layout design
       - Content design
       - Code
       - Test